-The first-ever Dubai Student Wellbeing Census asked nearly 65,000 students from 168 schools to express how they feel and think about their own wellbeing.
-The results tell us that students in Dubai are happy, confident and have good friends.
-To view the results infographic click here.
+In 2017 the first-ever Dubai Student Wellbeing Census asked nearly 65,000 students in Grades 6 - 9 (Years 7 - 10) from 168 schools to express how they feel and think about their own wellbeing.
+The results told us that students in Dubai are happy, confident and have good friends.
+To view the 2017 results infographic click here.

 About the census

 KHDA has partnered with the Government of South Australia to conduct a student wellbeing Census for all students in Grades 6, 7, 8, 9, 10, 11, and 12 (Years 7, 8, 9, 10, 11, 12 and 13).
 This year’s Census will take place in November-December 2018.

 The focus on happiness and wellbeing is supported by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, reflecting that: